-WITNESS my hand and o official seal in the County and State last aforesaid this 5 day of
+WITNESS my hand and official seal in the County and State last aforesaid this 15th day of , 2021.
+MMANI Notary Public My Commission expire

-January, 2021. \bigcirc

-0 Stanet DOwer

-Notary Public

-My Commission expires:

-Hotany Public State of Florida

 On 12.3.2, the UCF Board of Trustees, at a regularly scheduled and noticed public meeting, approved and authorized the execution of this Agreement by the President of the University of Central Florida, Dr. Alexander Cartwright.